 Steps so far

-The first orbital elements of Europe’s global satellite navigation system are in place.
+The first orbital elements of Europe’s global satellite navigation system are in place, allowing Galileo Initial Services to commence for users around the globe from 15 December 2016.

-On 21 October 2011 a Soyuz rocket from French Guiana launched two satellites, with two more following on 12 October 2012: these first four Galileo satellites currently in orbit represent the operational nucleus of the full 30-satellite constellation.
-The first four satellites are known as the In-Orbit Validation (IOV) satellites.
+Galileo's first launch took place on 21 October 2011: a Soyuz rocket from French Guiana launched two satellites, with two more following on 12 October 2012.
+These first four Galileo satellites in orbit represented the operational nucleus of the full 24-satellite constellation.
+The first four satellites were known as the In-Orbit Validation (IOV) satellites.

 On 12 March 2013, Galileo’s space and ground infrastructure came together for the very first time to perform the historic first determination of a ground location, taking place at ESA’s Navigation Laboratory in the ESTEC technical centre, in Noordwijk, the Netherlands.